juanmiguelrl/breast-cancer-subtyping/README.md

 r_path : personalised path to call R
 arguments : arguments to pass to the R script

+### join dataframes options (--jd):
+Compulsory:
+join_data : List of dictionaries containing each one the two dataframes that want to be joined, these dictionaries contain :
+&emsp; df1_path : Path of the first dataframe to join
+&emsp; df2 path : Path of the second dataframe to join
+&emsp; sep1 : The separator used in the firs dataframe
+&emsp; sep2 : The separator used in the second dataframe
+&emsp; join type : The join type which will be used (it uses pandas.Dataframe.merge, so the same joins options are available: ‘left’, ‘right’, ‘outer’, ‘inner’, ‘cross’)
+&emsp; left_on : The column name which will be used to join on in the first dataframe
+&emsp; right_on : The column name which will be used to join on in the second dataframe &emsp; output_file : The path for storing the resulting dataframe

 ### Slides download options (--dl) (it requires the gdc-downloader program):
 Compulsory:
 manifest_file : The path to the manifest file